New conditions for multipartite entanglement wedge connectivity in $n$-to-$n$ holographic scattering: Generalizing the n-to-n Connected Wedge Theorem

-\begin{remark} In particular, one can use focusing calculations, which should be very familiar by now, to show that if $I(V_i:V_j)>0, \forall i\neq j$ or if $V_i$'s have pairwise connected entanglement wedges, then \eqref{eq:SE_nonempty} is necessarily satisfied. \end{remark}
+\begin{remark} The theorem is a Helly‑type result: pairwise intersections among imply a common intersection.
+The convexity required in classical Helly theorems is replaced here by preperties, e.g. the achronality, of causal boundaries. \end{remark} \begin{remark} One can use focusing calculations, which should be very familiar by now, to show that if the input regions $V_i$'s have pairwise connected entanglement wedges, i.e. $I(V_i:V_j)>0, \forall i\neq j$, then \eqref{eq:SE_nonempty} is necessarily satisfied. \end{remark}

 \begin{proof} We first note that $\ewV \cap \ewW\neq \emptyset$ is equivalent to the future horizon of $\ewV$ and the past horizon of $\ewW$ intersects because both $\ewV$ and $\ewW$ are compact sets in $\overline{M}$.